brianminges/rare-publishing-client/README.md

 # Rare Publishing: It's sorta like Facebook

 ## General information
 This is a group full stack project (React, Django) as part of a software development bootcamp at Nashville Software School.
+Other contributors were [madison-hepner](https://github.com/madison-hepner), [snagle33](https://github.com/snagel33) and [kylebuckner88](https://github.com/kylebuckner88).
 My contributions were creating posts; displaying posts based on subscriptions, all posts and user posts; post submission form; all comment functionality; filtering for user and title search; all design and css.

 ## Technologies
 - React v.17